-And tell the director about this strategy
+And tell the director about this strategy:

 '''

-director.addProperter(properter)
+\verb|director.addProperter(properter)|\\

 '''

-Now we can use the builder, which will create the graph.
-The QgsGraphBuilder class constructor takes several arguments:
+Now we can create builder, which will create graph.
+QgsGraphBuilder constructor takes several arguments:

-- crs coordinate reference system to use.
+- $\bullet\,$ crs coordinate reference system to use.
 Mandatory argument. - otfEnabled use "on the fly" reprojection or no. By default const: True (use OTF). - topologyTolerance topological tolerance.
 Default value is 0. - ellipsoidID ellipsoid to use.
 By default "WGS84".

 '''

 only CRS is set, all other values are defaults

-builder = QgsGraphBuilder(myCRS)
+builder = QgsGraphBuilder( myCRS )

 '''

-Also we can define several points, which will be used in the analysis.
-For example
+Also we can set several points, which will be used in analysis.
+For example:

 '''

-startPoint = QgsPoint(82.7112, 55.1672)
+startPoint = QgsPoint( 82.7112, 55.1672 )

-endPoint = QgsPoint(83.1879, 54.7079)
+endPoint = QgsPoint( 83.1879, 54.7079 )

 '''

-Now all is in place so we can build the graph and "tie" these points to it
+Now all is in place so we can build graph and "tie" points to it:

 '''

-tiedPoints = director.makeGraph(builder, [startPoint, endPoint])
+tiedPoints = director.makeGraph( builder, [ startPoint, endPoint ] )

 '''

-Building the graph can take some time (which depends on the number of features in a layer and layer size). tiedPoints is a list with coordinates of "tied" points.
-When the build operation is finished we can get the graph and use it for the analysis
+Building graph can take some time (depends on number of features in a layer and layer size). tiedPoints is a list with coordinates of "tied" points.
+When build operation is finished we can get graph and use it for the analysis: